leojonathanoh/Validate-CSS-Bracers/README.md

     /opt/microsoft/powershell/6.0.0-rc/Modules
     ```

-2. Import the module, then pipe the config into the module:
+2. Import the module, then pipe the `.css` files into the module:

     ```powershell
     Import-Module Validate-CSS-Bracers